 Montreal's two best markets are at opposite ends of the city.
-Marché Jean-Talon is an enormous open-air market selling high-quality goods, including fresh and organic maple syrup which you can buy by the litre, perfect as a truly authentic Quebec gift for sweet-toothed friends back home.
-Marché Atwater is another good option: it has wonderful baked goods like artisanal breads and other fresh produce on offer.
+Marché Jean-Talon is an enormous open-air market selling high-quality goods, including fresh and organic maple syrup which one can buy by the litre, perfect as an authentic Quebec gift for sweet-toothed friends back home.
+Marché Atwater is another good option, with wonderful baked goods, artisanal breads and other fresh produce on offer.

-The best Montreal shopping districts are Avenue Laurier Ouest, a centre of designer boutiques and foodie stores; Cours Mont-Royal for its haute couture and fashion accessories; and Ste-Catherine Street which attracts trendy stores and their customers.
-You can also find the iconic shopping centre Faubourg Ste-Catherine near here.
+The best Montreal shopping districts are Avenue Laurier Ouest, a centre of designer boutiques and foodie stores; Cours Mont-Royal for its haute couture and fashion accessories; and Ste-Catherine Street, which boasts an array of trendy stores.
+The iconic shopping centre Faubourg Ste-Catherine is also nearby.

 For unique Montreal gifts, don't miss the Canadian Guild of Crafts Québec, which sells aboriginal art and local artisan works.
-This is a good place to pick up classic Canadian souvenirs like furs and Native Indian crafts like dream weavers, polished stone jewellery, leather goods, and musical instruments.
-Another must-visit is Marché Bonsecours in Old Montreal, which has an eclectic and interesting range of shops that are well worth visiting.
+This is a good place to pick up classic Canadian souvenirs such as furs and Native American crafts like dream weavers, polished stone jewellery, leather goods and musical instruments.
+Another must is Marché Bonsecours in Old Montreal, which has an eclectic and interesting range of shops well worth visiting.

 Become our Montreal Travel Expert